Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **End Users and Organizations**
 For Identification of individual users use a pseudonym when possible to avoid exposing sensitive information about a user.
 This pseudonym can optionally be translatable to actual personal information in a separate service, but access to this service should be tightly controlled and limited only to cases where there is a legal need to use this information.
+Furthermore using a seperate service for this provides a moment to audit when certain information about users is requested.

 Use of a Burger Service Number (BSN) is only allowed when the organization has a legal ground to do so.
 Even when an organization is eligible to use BSN's it is still RECOMMENDED to use a pseudonym that is only translatable to a BSN for a limited number of services/users within the organization.
-An example of this can be found in the [architecture of the "digitaalstelsel omgevingswet"](https://aandeslagmetdeomgevingswet.nl/publish/library/219/dso_-_gas_-_knooppunt_toegang_iam.pdf)
+An example of this can be found in the [architecture of the "digitaal stelsel omgevingswet (DSO)"](https://aandeslagmetdeomgevingswet.nl/publish/library/219/dso_-_gas_-_knooppunt_toegang_iam.pdf)

 For identifying government organizations use the "organisatie-identificatienummer" (OIN).
-For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN) or its OIN equivalent.
+For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN - its OIN equivalent).
 These are used in the PKIOverheid and e-Herkenning context.
 See https://www.logius.nl/diensten/oin for more information on these identifiers.

-OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index HRNs are derived from the KvKNummer which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2
+OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index or its webpage https://portaal.digikoppeling.nl/registers/.
+HRNs are derived from the KvKNummer which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2

 In the EU context use the eIDAS legal identifier.
 For more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid.